-“How do you expect to deserve the trust of your clients, and is there not an inherent conflict here?” asked the Michigan Democrat.
+“How do you expect to deserve the trust of your clients, and is there not an inherent conflict here?”

-Blankfein was the last in a parade of Goldman Sachs Group Inc current and former executives who tried to fend off accusations they helped inflate the housing bubble and then made billions off the market’s collapse.
+Blankfein was the last in a parade of Goldman Sachs Group Inc current and former executives who tried to fend off accusations they helping inflate the housing bubble and then made billions off the market’s collapse.

-He said, as a market maker, it was not Goldman’s responsibility to tell customers how to trade or invest.
+Sworn in over seven hours after the hearing started, Blankfein said, as a market maker, it was not Goldman’s responsibility to tell customers how to trade or invest.

 Edward Rogers, CEO of Tokyo-based hedge fund advisor Rogers Investment Advisors said Goldman’s difficulties could hurt its ability to retain talent.